-7 - Broker-Dealer Information - This information is legislatively required by R.S.
-11:266.1 and this is referenced under other Statutory Provisions in Section III of these guidelines.
-For all managers except core fixed income managers, LASERS gathers this information from its custodian bank's records.
-Core fixed income managers are responsible for providing the following information for all trades placed with broker-dealers who maintain an office in Louisiana:
+7 - Broker-Dealer Information - certain information is legislatively required by R.S.
+11:266.1 and is referenced under other Statutory Provisions in Section III of these guidelines.
+The requirement only applies to domestic equities in separately, actively managed accounts and domestic investment grade fixed income investments in separately managed accounts.
+When available LASERS gathers this information from its custodian bank's records.
+Managers are responsible for providing necessary trade data, if requested.
+The following information is to be submitted by email within 14 days of such a request:

 - Trade date

 - Security description

 - Side (buy or sell)

-- Broker name
+- Shares/Quantity

 - Price

+- Commission

+- Executing broker

+- For fixed income, trades sent to Louisiana incorporated and domiciled broker-dealers for bid/offer